joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 - Security
 - Deployability

-These are all requirements that should come with the business.
+Who dictates these requirements?
+The business, not the Architect.

 In the same way that we implement a new feature in the system, we should also be aware of the necessary high-level requirements in terms of security, availability, performance, and so on.

-Since I like to treat all these "non-functional requirements" as **business requirements**, I expect to find them all while discussing User Story or functionality with stakeholders or the product owner.
+Since I like to work with these "non-functional requirements" as **business requirements**, I expect to find them all while discussing User Story or functionality with stakeholders or the product owner.

 Then delegate the responsibility of finding the best choice of architecture to the team itself and not to a Software Architect.